hunter-teacher-cert/currdev-work-AlanaY11/01_compare.md

 Curriculum is project-based but the projects do not seem as engaging and student-focused.

 ### *CS Matters.Org* 👏🏾 💥 🔥 💝
--Sample assignments-
+1. Includes sample assignments
-Accessible
+2. Accessible - many entry points for new CS educators and for students
-More detailed
+3. More detailed
-Includes unplugged activities
+4. Includes unplugged sample activities
-More student-interest focused
+5. More student-interest focused
 The projects are thematically focused on students' interest andn how to use CS to address a problem of interest to them or in their community.
 The lessson and projects have a theme of ethics in CS  and the ethical use of psocial justice